Now that school is on, I’d give anything to preserve the carefree feeling of summer. Well….I figured it out.

 Blueberries, strawberries and blackberries are true super foods.
 Naturally sweet and delicious, berries are low in sugar and high in life preserving nutrients – they are among the best foods you can eat!

-Last week a fun friend invited us for a berry picking expedition.
+I remember our last berry picking expedition before moving back to Utah.
 We loaded up the cars with kids, cups and containers and headed over the mountains to hunt for edible treasure.

 4 cubes ice